jimhigson/oboe.js-dissertation/main/main.md

 parser which can begin to interpret that response before it sees all of it.
 Nor is it novel to use these parts together to produce a streaming resource interpretation.
-Every current web browser already implements such a schema; load any complex webpage -- essentially an aggregation of hypertext and other resources -- and the HTML will be parsed and displayed incrementally while it is downloading, with resources such as images requested in parallel as soon as they are referenced.
+Every current web browser already implements such a schema.
+Load any complex webpage -- essentially an aggregation of hypertext and other resources -- and the HTML will be parsed and displayed incrementally while it is downloading, with resources such as images requested in parallel as soon as they are referenced.
 In the case